W. D. Childers: Early life and education

 Born in Wright, Florida (then known as Crackers Neck), Wyon Dale Childers attended the Bay County High School and went on to Florida State University, where he met Ruth Adell Johnson.
 They were married on 21 December 1953.
 Childers graduated with a Bachelor of Science degree in education in 1955.
 He became a math teacher and supplemented his salary with roofing work and door-to-door sales.
 He capitalized on the sale of trendy items – hula hoops in the 50s, color televisions in the 60s – and also practiced real estate.

 Florida Senate career

-In 1970 Childers ran for the Florida Senate seat vacated by Reubin Askew, who went on to become a long-serving governor of Florida.
+In 1970 Childers ran for the Florida Senate seat vacated by Reubin Askew.

 Childers was for many years chair of the General Government Appropriations Committee, which established budgets for most of the state agencies.
 He was considered a master of so-called "turkey" projects that were tacked onto other bills and sent state funding back to his home district.
 Some of the local projects that benefited from his influence included: